Only six months into the government’s new border regime and my predictions last year of it being a ‘car crash’ are turning fiercely into a reality.

 We need a collective and practical response that supports trade in instances where a pest has been intercepted.

-The destructive orders recently issued has cost the trade close, if not more than, £1 million.
+The recently issued destruction orders have cost the trade close, if not more than, an estimated £1 million through lost crop, disposal costs and lost onwards sales.
 This is financially unsustainable for growers to burden, and EU-based suppliers are shifting how they are doing business (in some cases pulling away from) with the UK.

 We need a biosecurity regime that engages with and supports the whole supply chain.